4.3.3 Setting Column Designation

 Text or numeric values in a label column, plot as data labels for the Y column values immediately to the left.
 In the case of nonadjacent column selection, the selected label column provides data labels for the selected Y column.
 If more than one Y column is selected, Origin finds the selected column nearest to the left of the label column.

 Designates the selected column(s) as a Grouping or Factor column for calculating statistics on columns, for ANOVA tools, etc.

 Designates the selected column(s) as a Subject column for repeated measures ANOVA.

-Once you applied a designation to the selected column, a designation symbol enclosed with a parentheses will be added in the column heading after the column Short Name.
-(Please note, Disregarded data displays only the column Short Name.)
+Once you applied a designation to the selected column, a designation symbol enclosed in parentheses will be added in the column heading after the column Short Name.
+(Note that Disregard (None) columns only show a column Short Name.)

 | X column